Support When Your Child Has Cancer

 What kind of spiritual support is available when my child has cancer?

 - making a referral to a spiritual advisor or pastoral carer from the hospital or community

 - making a referral to the Māori health team when there is a request for karakia before a procedure

-It is common for support from a child psychologist to be available.
+Support from a child psychologist may be available.

 Tell your doctor at the hospital if you would like some help with behavioural changes that you notice in your child.

 What community support is available when my child has cancer?